simonspa/corryvreckan/src/modules/CLICpixEventLoader/README.md

 **Status**: Functional

 #### Description
-This algorithm reads in data for a CLICpix device from an input file.
+This module reads in data for a CLICpix device from an input file.

-The algorithm opens and reads one data file in the specified input directory with the ending `.dat`.
+The module opens and reads one data file in the specified input directory with the ending `.dat`.
 For each hit it stores the detectorID, row, column, and ToT.
 The shutter rise and fall time information are used to set the current time and event length.

 #### Parameters
 * `inputDirectory`: Path to the directory containing the `.dat` file.
-This path should lead to the directory above the CLICpix directory, as this string is added onto the input directory in the algorithm.
+This path should lead to the directory above the CLICpix directory, as this string is added onto the input directory in the module.
 * `DUT`: Name of the DUT plane.

 #### Plots produced